openstack/ironic/doc/source/admin/anaconda-deploy-interface.rst

    enabled_deploy_interfaces = direct,anaconda
    ...

-This change will not be effective until all Ironic conductors have been restarted.
+This change takes effect after all the ironic conductors have been restarted.

+When creating an ironic node, specify ``anaconda`` as the deploy interface.
+For example:

 .. code-block:: shell